faireai/challenge-airport-travellers-insights-service/README.md

 ## Notes

-- If you are using GitHub as CVS you can take advantage of GitHub Actions.
+- If you are using GitHub you can take advantage of GitHub Actions.
   The project contains configured workflows in `.github` directory.